ChuyueSun/VerusFT_RL/dOverview.md

 ---
 ## Distribution

 Samples vary significantly in complexity.
-The `vericoding-benchmark` contributes 929 samples averaging 62 lines—short, focused functions ideal for learning basic patterns.
+The `vericoding-benchmark` contributes 929 samples averaging 62 lines of short, focused functions ideal for learning basic patterns.
 The `vostd` library provides 168 samples averaging 281 lines of production-grade verified systems code.
 The `verified-storage` samples are the most complex at 427 lines average, representing real persistent memory verification.
 This distribution ensures the model sees both simple learning examples and complex real-world code.

 ---
 ## Split Strategy